mihalis68/chef-bcpc/docs/network-arch-v1.md

 simply mention the same NIC name for the mgmt, the float and the fixed networks but for the float use the variant with the VLAN suffix.
-The recipes then configure a tagged VLAN interface permanently on the host for the float traffic, whereas the fixed network VLAN interfaces come and go as nova network builds and tears down tenant networks and virtual NICs bridged to the physical NIC assigned to the float network.
+The recipes then configure a tagged VLAN interface permanently on the host for the float traffic, whereas the fixed network's tagged VLAN interfaces come and go as nova network builds and tears down tenant networks and virtual NICs bridged to the physical NIC assigned to the float network.

 ###Appendix B

 ####Network summary table

+#####default

 |        |tagged |  routed |  nic assign|
 | ---    | ---   | ---     | --- |